 You can filter the content by clicking on the filter icon on top of the table to see the complete filters list and operate your selection.
 Filters are applied in real-time.
 In addition, you can use the free text search area to look for skills sets, and sort columns by clicking on the column header.
 Please note that not all of the columns can be sorted.

-The skills management feature relies on the My Areas of Interest channel.
+The skills management feature relies on the My Skills channel.
 If you are using this feature, make sure that the channel is activated.
 To do so, log into the platform as the Superadmin, access the Admin Menu from the gear icon in the top right corner, then press the Channels item in the E-Learning section.
-In the list of channels on this page, find the My Areas of Interest channel, make sure that the checkmark in the channel’s row corresponding to the Published column is green.
+In the list of channels on this page, find the My Skills channel, make sure that the checkmark in the channel’s row corresponding to the Published column is green.

-When configuring the My Areas of Interest channel, besides the general options available for channel management, you are required to configure the channel content population mode.
-To do so, move to the Content Settings section and select the types of content you want the platform to collected and show in the My Areas of Interest channel.
+When configuring the My Skills channel, besides the general options available for channel management, you are required to configure the channel content population mode.
+To do so, move to the Content Settings section and select the types of content you want the platform to collected and show in the My Skills channel.
 Select one or more of the available options:

 The channel will collect and show formal courses according to the skills selected by each user.
 You can assign skills to courses from the Course Management area.
 Select the course, then move to the course Advanced Properties tab, and to the Skills tab.
 Find out more in the Assigning Skills to Courses chapter of this article.